-Telemedicine refers to the provision of healthcare services to a remote patient, which is a fairly new development in the medical field.
-Implementing this technology can help you stay competitive with other healthcare systems and platforms, and it will allow you to access the most efficient therapeutic strategies.
+Telehealth refers to the provision of healthcare services to a remote patient.
+Implementing orthopedic telemedicine can help you stay competitive with other healthcare systems and platforms, and it will allow you to access the most efficient therapeutic strategies.

 - Cases of telemedicine in orthopedic practices